yorkxin/medium-to-jekyll/README.md

 - File name will start with `draft-`, same as the original exported HTML file.
 - In the YAML front matter of Markdown, there will be a `published: false` flag.

+### Images

+Images will be linked to Medium's CDN.
+This tool does not download image files to the local.

+If you decide to remove your Medium post or account, that image might also be deleted by Medium's server forever.

+### Tags

+No tags will be imported to YAML front matter in the Markdown.

 ## System Requirements

 - Node.js 12+